Why Do Cyclists Get Back Pain?

 For this article we will focus on the instability and why it occurs often in cyclist.

-2 Common Causes of Tissue Overload
+2 Common Causes of Tissue Overload in Cyclists

-When most people think of a back injury, the first thing that comes to mind is lifting something really heavy, or bulky, leading to a sudden, instantaneous injury.
+When most people think of a back injury, the first thing that comes to mind is lifting something really heavy or bulky, leading to a sudden, instantaneous injury.

 However, while this is one way, these types of incidents tend to account for a smaller percentage of back injuries, with many more occurring from one of the following: